Gecko428/SQLStreamable-ImgurEdits/README.md

 * Wait for the actual upload window to appear.
 Actual uploads, verifying you want sound, and "Are you human" checks are done by hand

-* If you hit "CREATE_ALBUM_FAIL", wait about an hour and then press any key on the command line to continue the program.
+* If you hit "CREATE_ALBUM_FAIL", wait about an hour and then press any key on the command line to continue the program, or just stop it and restart it later.